-Here are things I'm trying to quit doing at my desk:
+Here are things I'm trying to quit doing at my desk.

 If you're like me, your best thinking happens when you're not at your desk: taking a walk, going and asking another person for help, drinking a coffee, in the shower.

-This is why the water cooler is actually a brilliant social construct: when you want to hang out, you can get up from your workstation and go to the socialstation.
-I think every office should have a socialstation, a place (or time in the morning) where team members can hang out, and talk informally.
+This is why the water cooler is a brilliant social construct.
+When you want to hang out, you can get up from your workstation and go to the "socializing station."
+Every office should have a designated place to socialize; a location where team members can hang out, and talk informally.

-- Sitting: for the past 18 months I've been using a standing desk.
+For the past 18 months I've been using a standing desk.
 I've realized that the best part isn't that I'm standing all day; it's that I'm not sitting.
 A standing desk allows you to stand, sit, lean, and put one leg up while you're at your workstation.
 Even better, I've felt more freedom to just walk away when I'm faced with a problem and need to do some thinking (or when I'm tired and need a break).